-The acceptance of Autonomous Emergency Braking System for Motorcycles: results before and after testing a Dept. of Industrial Engineering - DIEF, University of Florence, Florence, Italy.
+The acceptance of Autonomous Emergency Braking System for Motorcycles: results before and after testing

-Cosimo Luccia, Giovanni Savinoa,b, Niccolò Baldanzinia, Marco Pierinia b Monash University Accident Research Centre, Melbourne, Australia.
+Cosimo Luccia, Giovanni Savinoa,b, Niccolò Baldanzinia, Marco Pierinia

 Autonomous Emergency Braking (AEB) is a promising technology in the future of motorcycle safety, since it could be effective in reducing the consequences of crashes.
 To evaluate whether a personal experience of the intervention may influence the acceptance of such a system, an analysis of the results of a field study conducted in realistic pre-crash manoeuvres and involving 31 participants was carried out.
 Among users who applied for volunteering in field tests with motorcycle safety systems, the pre-test acceptability of AEB was generally lower compared to that of safety system already installed on standard vehicles.
 After field-testing automatic braking interventions, the participants' opinion about the potential effectiveness and reliability of the system was more positive; none of the participants considered the system damaging anymore.
 Field testing motorcycle autonomous emergency braking in realistic pre-crash manoeuvres turned out to have a positive influence on the acceptability of the system among our participants.